jdonley/SoundZone_Tools/README.md

 :--------:|------------
-_addNoise.m_ | ADDNOISE Adds a given level and type of noise to a signal _ALcons2STI.m_ | ALCONS2STI Converts Articulation Loss of Consonants (ALcons) to the Speech Transmission Index (STI) _confidence_intervals.m_ | CONFIDENCE_INTERVALS Find the confidence intervals for a set of data for use with the errorbar function in MATLAB
+_addNoise.m_ | ADDNOISE Adds a given level and type of noise to a signal _ALcons2STI.m_ | ALCONS2STI Converts Articulation Loss of Consonants (ALcons) to the Speech Transmission Index (STI) _ArbitraryOctaveFilt.m_ | ARBITRARYOCTAVEFILT Summary of this function goes here _confidence_intervals.m_ | CONFIDENCE_INTERVALS Find the confidence intervals for a set of data for use with the errorbar function in MATLAB
 _Correlated_Normalisation.m_ | CORRELATED_NORMALISATION Matches the amplitude of X using cross-correlation _Dropbox.m_ | DROPBOX Function to start and kill dropbox from MATLAB